Baby Cade’s Guide To Making Money With Your Blog Content

 Blog and Ping

 Why do this step?
-Let the various blogging search engines know that I am continuing to update my blog with fresh content.
+I want to let the various blogging search engines know that I am continuing to update my blog with fresh content.

-The easiest way for me to “blog and ping” is as follows: I surf over to Pingoat.com.
-I filled out the requested information, including my site feed URL (found in the Blogger Interface by clicking Settings / Site Feed).
-I will come back to this site periodically to repeat the process.
+The easiest way for me to “blog and ping” is to surf to Pingoat.com, fill out the requested information, including my site feed URL (found in the Blogger Interface by clicking Settings / Site Feed), and come back to this site periodically to repeat the process.

 Link-Building

-Link-building is essential to search engine optimization, so I will need to build links to my blog to drive more traffic.
+Link-building is essential to search engine optimization, so I must build links to my blog to drive more traffic.
 Many articles have been written about how to make connections.
 For this exercise, I will follow a beginner’s technique that will allow me to make some relevant links quickly and easily.
-I go to Linkmarket.net and register for my Website.
+I went to Linkmarket.net and registered for my website.
 I upgrade to full membership.
 I download and install the Google Toolbar.

 I can now trade unlimited links with over 40,000 websites.
-I only want to exchange links with sites relevant to mine.
-Trading links with pharmaceutical sites don’t help me with SEO for a fantasy baseball website, nor will it benefit my site visitors.
+I only want to exchange links with sites relevant to my interests.
+Trading links with pharmaceutical sites doesn’t help me with SEO for a fantasy baseball website, nor will it benefit my site visitors.

 I will most certainly get offers from other websites offering to trade links with me, which I’ll accept so long as linking to that Website will be valuable to my blog visitors (and if their websites don’t have a Google Page Rank of zero).
 Note that to achieve long-term SEO success, you’ll need to earn inbound links…not just trade for them.